SillyLily1313/lucifer/README.md

 - Blah blah blah disclaimer this disclaimer that.
 - Dont be an idiot basically and all the rest.
 - I take no responsibility for your actions and without warranty etc etc.
-- This is a personal project just opensourced
+- This is a personal project just opensourced.
 - No relations to makers of helltaker or mitsies.